-Hawks Head Walk
+Hawks Head Lookout

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.